 but in a abnormal position), and recurrent fractures.
 Recurrent fractures

 typically occur if the underlying problem is osteoporosis.
 There are

 medications that may be able to be prescribed if the osteoporosis is

 How can I prevent stress fractures?

-- Select the proper footwear for the specific type of exercise
+- Select the proper footwear for the specific

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images and graphics, is for informational purposes only.
 The content is not intended to substitute for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find an Orthopaedic Foot & Ankle Surgeon" tool at the top of this page or contact your primary doctor.